LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion2D.md

 - Alternating-Direction Implicit
 - Defect Correction

-As initial condition, a Gaussian temperature distribution with a certain width and amplitude is assumed with it's peak at the center of the 2-D model domain.
+As the initial condition, a Gaussian temperature distribution with a specified width and amplitude is prescribed, centered at the midpoint of the 2-D model domain.
 The transient behavior of this temperature distribution can be described analytically.
 Thus, one can calculate the accuracy for each time step of each finite difference scheme using this analytical solution.

-The 2-D analytical solution is caluclated using the julia package ```ExactFieldSolutions```.
+The 2-D analytical solution is computed using the Julia package `ExactFieldSolutions`.
 Using the analytical solution, the thermal boudnary conditions are updated for each time step.

-In this example, for the sake of simplicity, the 2-D temperature conservation equation is solved seperately over time for each finite difference scheme.
-After each time loop, the transient behavior for each solution is saved in a small *gif* animaion showing the temperature distribution, it's absolute deviation from the analytical solution, a vertical prolile through the middle of the model domain, and the RMS.
+For simplicity, the 2-D temperature conservation equation is solved independently for each discretization scheme over time.
+After each time loop, the transient solution is visualized and saved as a *gif* animation showing the temperature distribution, it's absolute deviation from the analytical solution, a vertical profile through the center of the model domain, and the RMS.

 For more details on the different numerical discretization schemes, please see the [documentation](../DiffTwoD.md).